-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Performance-based matrices Non-Executive Directors Each director shall receive a reasonable per diem for his attendance at meetings
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Performance-based matrices Non-Executive Directors Each director shall rec meetings eive a reasonable per diem f or his attendance at

 Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in-kind and other emoluments) of board of directors?
 Provide details for the last three (3) years.